keeneyetact/retroBoard/README.md

 ## Versions History

+### Version 5.0.2

+- Simplify management of environment variables on the frontend
+- Add an error 404 page on the marketing site
+- Add Ad-Words tracking on the landing page

 ### Version 5.0.1

-- Add Google Ad-Words tracking
+- Add Google Ad-Words tracking on the frontend
 - Fix self-hosted licence checking URL

 ### Version 5.0.0